 The culmination of my year-long adventure will be on 23 February at a national showcase in the Rotunda in Dublin.
 Here, we get a chance to showcase the work we have done and hear from guest speakers such as Fr Peter McVerry.

 If anyone is thinking about becoming an advocate, or wants to learn more about the SDGs, Development Perspectives have just launched their search for the next SDG Advocates.
-You can find out all about it here.

 It was an extremely worthwhile experience and I cannot recommend it enough!